Who are we ?

 The NGO Santé Diabète is a team of 40 people organized with:

-• A head office in France, in particular around an Education for Citizenship and International Solidarity (ECSI) project manager and an administrative and financial manager.
+- A French head office with an Education for Citizenship and International Solidarity (ECSI) project manager and an administrative and financial manager.

 Three country delegations Mali, Burkina Faso and Union of the Comoros each composed of :

-• Project managers in charge of the various areas of intervention (offer of care, prevention, etc.)
+- Project managers in charge of the various areas of intervention (healthcare services, prevention, etc.)

 Find here, the video presentation of our teams :